shehper/AC-Solver/README.md

 - conjugation: changing some $r_{i}$ with $qr_{i}q^{-1}$ for some $q$,
 - concatenation: changing some $r_{i}$ with $r_{i}r_{j}$.

 While many counterexamples to this conjecture were proposed over the years, finding trivializing sequences is notoriously hard.
-Many aspects of this math problem make it a perfect setup for studying how Reinforcement Learning can identify rare and long sequences of moves that close a desired goal.
+Many aspects of this math problem make it a perfect setup for studying how Reinforcement Learning can identify rare and long sequences of moves that close the desired goal.

 ## Abstract and paper